furrofurry/twrp-recovery-oukitel-wp15/README.md

 # TWRP Recovery for Oukitel WP15

+**Your warranty may be voided.**

+**This is because it is required to unlock the bootloader and enter fastboot mode.**

-This repository contains the resources and instructions needed to build a fully featured TWRP recovery image for the Oukitel WP15.
-All hardware buttons work, and this recovery enables advanced functionality such as flashing GSIs, sideloading, and performing system backups.
+**This repository contains the resources and instructions needed to build a fully featured TWRP recovery image for the Oukitel WP15.
+All hardware buttons work, and this recovery enables advanced functionality such as flashing GSIs, sideloading, and performing system backups.**

 ## Device Notes